Book – Ego is the Enemy (Summary)

 Published Year – 2016

-Ego is the enemy is the 3rd book I have read of Ryan Holiday and I am glad to have picked this book and learned about the ego as much as I learn from the other two books of him.
+Ego is the Enemy is the 3rd book I have read by Ryan Holiday, and I am glad to have picked this book and learned about the Ego as much as I know from the other two books.

-Ryan claims the purpose of this book is not to encourage, inspire or make you feel special, but to make you think less of yourself and be liberated to accomplish the world-changing work you’ve set out to achieve.
-I feel that book has done that for me.
+Ryan claims the purpose of this book is not to encourage, inspire, or make you feel special but to make you think less of yourself and be liberated to accomplish the world-changing work you’ve set out to achieve.
+I believe that the book has done that for me.

-Ryan does not deal with Ego as in Freudian sense or modern psychology and rather uses the more common definition of Ego like an unhealthy belief in our importance.
+Ryan does not deal with Ego as in the Freudian sense or modern psychology and instead uses the more common definition of Ego, like an unhealthy belief in our importance.
 Arrogance.
 Self-centered ambition.

-The book is divided into three parts like his other books.
-Aspirations, Success, and Failure.
-Ryan hopes for readers to gain humility while aspiring, being gracious in success, and remaining resilient during failure.
+Like his other books, the book is divided into three parts—aspirations, Success, and Failure.
+Ryan hopes readers will gain humility while aspiring, being gracious in Success, and remaining resilient during failure.

 PART I – ASPIRATION

 This is where it all starts.
 We aspire to become someone and accomplish something.
-We need to be careful of our motive behind it, as it will determine sustenance of what we achieve, and have the cake and eat it too.
+We must be careful of our motive behind it, as it will determine the sustenance of what we achieve, and have the cake and eat it too.

-- We often get caught in this one.
-We speak more than we work, we speak more than we act, and we speak more than we intend to endure.
-It’s a temptation that exists for everyone replacing action with talk and hype and gain attention.
-As they say “you can not build reputation on what you’re intend to accomplish it.”
+• We often get caught in this one.
+We speak more than we work, speak more than we act, and speak more than we intend to endure.
+It’s a temptation that exists for everyone, replacing action with talk and hype to gain attention.
+They say, “You can not build a reputation on what you intend to accomplish.”

-- We seem to think that silence is the sign of weakness (for Ego it is), it is easy to talk instead of acting on our goals.
-Whereas silence is a strength and enables us to think and act particularly early in on the journey.
-As poet Hesiod stated “A man’s best treasure is a thrifty tongue”.
+• We seem to think that silence is a sign of weakness (for Ego, it is); it is easy to talk instead of acting on our goals.
+At the same time, silence is a strength and enables us to think and act particularly early on the journey.
+As poet Hesiod stated, “A man’s best treasure is a thrifty tongue.”

-- Ryan explains restraining self in tempting situation is the key to long term success.
-As, mentioned in this paragraph.
+• Ryan explains restraining oneself in tempting situations is the Key to long-term Success.
+As mentioned in this Paragraph.

-- It doesn’t matter how talented you are, how great your connections are, how much money you have.
-When you want to do something—something big and important and meaningful—you will be subjected to treatment ranging from indifference to outright sabotage.
+• It doesn’t matter how talented you are, how great your connections are, how much money you have.
+When you want to do something significant, influential, and meaningful, you will be subjected to treatment ranging from indifference to outright sabotage.
 Count on it.

 3) The Danger of Early Pride –

-- Ryan cautions readers from indulging in early pride, as that’s a sure shot way of getting stagnant.
+• Ryan cautions readers from indulging in early pride, as that’s a sure-shot way of getting stagnant.
 This usually happens in early career or in the process of making big.
-We tend to exaggerate our wins and lose focus in the game as pride takes over, which is nothing but inflated EGO.
+We tend to exaggerate our wins and lose focus in the game as pride takes over, which is nothing but an inflated EGO.

-- At the end, this isn’t about deferring pride because “you don’t deserve it yet”.
+• Ultimately, this isn’t about deferring pride because “you don’t deserve it yet.”
 It isn’t “Don’t boast about what hasn’t happened yet.”
 It is more directly “Don’t boast.”
 There’s nothing in it for you.

-- Ryan advises putting in the work instead of talk, talk, talk.
-Nothing can help more than work, be it in personal or professional life.
-He explains that it’s Ego which is not willing putting in the work for something which is not assured, or cannot be defined in timeline.
+• Ryan advises putting in the work instead of talking.
+Nothing can help more than work, whether personal or professional.
+He explains that the Ego is unwilling to put in the position for something that is not assured or cannot be defined in the timeline.

-- Ego is satisfied in planning, talking and doing all the work which looks glorious, getting attention and let go of all the work which is necessary and don’t get attention.
+• Ego is satisfied in planning, talking, and doing all the work that looks glorious, getting attention, and letting go of all the work that is necessary and doesn’t get attention.

 PART II – SUCCESS

-Ryan calls Ego wicked sister of Success.
-As we reach to top or near the top, we face the temptation to slow down, take shortcuts, stop learning, listen, forget what got us successful or close to it.
-And Ego plays a major role in it.
+Ryan calls Ego the wicked sister of Success.
+As we reach the top or near the top, we face the temptation to slow down, take shortcuts, stop learning, listen, and forget what got us successful or close to it.
+And Ego plays a significant role in it.

-- As we grow in life and at work, we continually face new challenges and to tackle them we need to stay student and remain open to learn.
-To overcome new challenges we much keep learning new things.
+• As we grow in life and at work, we continually face new challenges, and to tackle them, we need to stay Students and remain open to learning.
+To overcome new challenges, we must keep learning new things.
 As they say, we cannot solve any problem with the mind that created it.

-- As we start gaining success or cross certain milestones, we often start making and sharing our narrative and Ryan warns not to make such mistakes as it takes one away from what is responsible for success in the first place, and secondly no one was ever sure of success, may be in faith but not in knowledge.
+• As we start gaining Success or cross certain milestones, we often begin making and sharing our narrative, and Ryan warns us not to make such mistakes as it takes one away from what is responsible for Success in the first place.
+Secondly, no one was ever sure of Success, maybe in faith but not knowledge.

-- Ryan suggests to keep eyes on ball all the time, in fact as we succeed, we are responsible for more and then there is less room for error, as much more is at stake in compare to our initial phase.
+• Ryan suggests keeping an eye on the ball all the time; as we succeed, we are responsible for more, and then there is less room for error, as much more is at stake compared to our initial phase.

-- As we succeed or progress in life, we often believe that we call shots, let go of order, discipline as we wish.
-Though opposite is often true, as we progress and so are responsibilities.
+• As we succeed or progress in life, we often believe that we call shots, let go of order, and discipline as we wish.
+Though the opposite is often true, as we progress, so are responsibilities.

-- As we grow in position We may move from doing more to deciding more and that requires even more order, discipline and managing ourselves better.
+• As we grow in position, We may move from doing more to deciding more, which requires even more order, discipline, and managing ourselves better.

-- Ryan suggests being aware of disease called ‘ME’.
-It usually takes over as we progress and become prominent, if left unchecked and driven us to calls solely keeping our own benefits in mind.
+• Ryan suggests being aware of a disease called ‘ME.’
+It usually takes over as we progress and become prominent, if left unchecked, and drives us to calls solely keeping our benefits in mind.

 PART III – FAILURE

-In part three Ryan discusses how not only aspiring and success but failure is also affected by ego.
-Either being the cause of the failure or restraining us from moving from failures to success.
+In part three, Ryan discusses how not only aspiring and Success but failure is also affected by Ego.
+Either because of the loss or restrain from moving from failures to successes.

 1) Alive Time – Dead Time –

-- Every moment of failure, every moment or situation that we did not deliberately choose or control, presents this choice: Alive time.
+• Every moment of failure or situation we did not deliberately choose or control presents this choice: Alive time.
 Dead time.

-- All we control is our effort, and not the outcome.
-Ryan suggests detachment with outcome and focus on putting our best efforts and constantly improve.
+• All we control is our effort and not the outcome.
+Ryan suggests detachment with work, focusing on putting in our best efforts, and constantly improving.

-- Ryan advises to set our own standard and see success/failure from that point of view instead of outside world.
+• Ryan advises us to set our standard and see success/failure from that point of view instead of the outside world.

-- Warren Buffett calls this inner score card.
-Doing our best and keep improving and let outside accolades, praise and wins be by product of being our best self.
+• Warren Buffett calls this the inner scorecard.
+Doing our best and improving and letting outside accolades, praise, and wins be a product of being our best self.

 Conclusion –

-I recommend Ego is the enemy and am certain you’ll get a great perspective on how you look at these phases of life.
+I recommend Ego is the Enemy, and I am sure you’ll get a great perspective on how you look at these phases of life.

-You may download Ego is the Enemy E-Book here.
-You may consider his two other books Obstacle is the Way & Stillness is the Key.
+You may consider his two other books: Obstacle is the Way & Stillness is the Key.

 Please share your few words in the comment below.